Search

 We are excited to share our vision for this symposium, including:

-• Posters: Learn about cutting edge pediatric nephrology research and explore collaborative opportunities!
-We are issuing a call for posters that is open to everyone, but you must attend the Symposium in person to be eligible.
-Please see below for submittal more instructions.
-Applications are due by Friday, February 27th.
+• Abstracts: Learn about cutting edge pediatric nephrology research and explore collaborative opportunities!
+We are issuing a call for abstracts that is open to everyone.
+Please see below for submittal instructions.
+Submissions are due by Friday, February 27th.
+All abstracts will be circulated to attendees ahead of the symposium, and some abstracts will be chosen to talk about their research.
+Smaller groups will be set up to allow attendees to discuss research topics, methods, and best practices.

-• Previous Pilot Talks: One Pilot and Feasibility Program awardee from each institution will deliver a brief talk about their research and their experiences working with the Centers.
+• Progress and Updates from Pilot & feasibility Awardees: One Pilot and Feasibility Program awardee from each institution will deliver a brief talk about their research and their experiences working with the Centers.

 • Workshops: We are offering two concurrent workshops about AI in research: One focused on integrative navigation and analysis of spatial omics and histology and the other on electronic health record data.

-The PCENs are issuing another call for posters for this year’s Symposium!
+The PCENs are issuing another call for abstracts for this year’s Symposium!
 In addition to our keynotes and other presentations highlighting Center resources, we will be featuring YOUR research!
-This year, judges will rank posters and present the highest poster submitter a certificate of excellence.
-There is no monetary value to this achievement.

-We are collecting information for poster submittals with your registration here.
+We are collecting information for abstract submittals with your registration here.
 This information includes:

 • Name, email, institution, etc.